 - Step 2: Create an updated piece of content that does the topic more justice in an objective way.
 This could mean that you got more creative by using multiple mediums, did a deeper dive into the topic, presented a unique point of view, or present some more timely or evergreen material in place of dated content material.

 Regardless, it should be easy for anyone to look at your content piece and think it’s a much better post than the original inspiration piece.

 - Step 3: Use Raven Tools to see who’s linking to the original piece, and contact them offering your updated, better version to link back to.
 This audience you’re reaching out to is already primed and cares about the quality of resources they’re giving their audience.

 - Step 4: Aim to create evergreen content.
 If you are going to invest in a giant piece of content, then it would be wise to make sure that piece of content keeps its relevance, otherwise you’ll never get a solid return on investment.

 If your post is objectively better like mentioned before, then you’ll definitely have some takers who will replace the old link with your new shiny one.

-You can find even more ideas for attracting backlinks in this “7 Step Guide to Creating Linkable Content”.
+You can find even more ideas for attracting backlinks in our 15 Step Link Building guide.